MenkeTechnologies/zpwr/README.md

 - keybinding to run current code file open in vim in tmux pane to right
 - keybinding to run current vim selection in tmux pane to right as standalone script
 - keybinding to run current vim selection in tmux pane to right in REPL
-- fzf preview pane show contents of JAR, WAR, deb, rpm, zip, tgz and gzip files
+- fzf preview pane show contents of JAR, WAR, deb, rpm, zip, tgz and gzip files controlled by central FZF*OPTS env vars
 - 10.5k zsh tab completions [zsh-more-completions](https://github.com/MenkeTechnologies/zsh-more-completions)
-- ergonomic, recursive tmux keybindings
+- ergonomic, recursive tmux keybindings for next and previous windows
-- zsh keybindings to fzf search file names and syntax highlighted, numbered file preview
+- zsh keybindings to fzf search file names and syntax highlighted, numbered file preview from bat or pygementize
-- zsh keybindings to fzf search file contents and syntax highlighted, numbered file preview
+- zsh keybindings to fzf search file contents and syntax highlighted, numbered file preview from bat or pygementize
-- zsh keybindings to fzf search of most recent files opened in vim with syntax highlighted, numbered preview pane
+- zsh keybindings to fzf search of most recent files opened in vim with syntax highlighted, numbered preview pane from bat or pygementize
 - zsh keybindings to fzf search of network process with lsof return PIDs
 - fzf searching of all git directories on computer
 - fzf searching of all dirty git directories on computer